oxarbitrage/bitshares-core/programs/gwallet/README.md

 The top left pane(`Wallet`) is a list of commands the program currently supports.
 You need to be unlocked to use the commands.

 Top right pane(`Commands`) will display command input forms and outputs.
+You can move your tabs and create new notebooks inside this area to match your visualization needs.

 The bottom(`Cli`) pane provides the same functionality as the `cli_wallet` program.